Wikia/jwplayer-fandom/README.md

 - When the JWPlayer changes are ready to be tested on other apps, such as [unified-platform](https://github.com/Wikia/unified-platform), then you can change the `version` variable in the `package.json`, and add in `test-1` or something along those lines.
 There's no easy way to test the jwplayer package without deploying it to artifactory.
 Deployment steps are covered below.
 For testing packages on other apps, a plain `yarn pub` works.
 No need to add params to it.

+### Standalone player

+Instead of using `/test-jw/src` app for testing the standalone player you can work on it in a slightly different way using [Requestly](https://requestly.io/).

+- Clone repo
+- Run `yarn install`
+- Run `yarn build` to build the player inside the `/stand-alone/standalone-dist` directory
+- Run `yarn run serveFilesOnBrowser` to serve files from your localhost
+- At this point visiting `http://localhost:3000/stand-alone/standalone-dist/standAlone_RV_VideoPlayer.js` should result in loading JS content
+- Setup Requestly (add new rule -> Redirect Request) so it replaces calls to `https://static.wikia.nocookie.net/silversurfer/video/prod/standalone-dist/standAlone_RV_VideoPlayer.js` with the localhost version
+- Open a page that calls for the original player asset for example `https://www.gamespot.com/articles/lies-of-p-everything-we-know-about-the-pinocchio-souls-like/1100-6510117/`
+- In Requestly tab in the dev tools a record about the redirect should appear and the player loaded on the page is your localhost version

 ## Publishing a new version